digiscot/digiscot-website/pages/participation/projects/editing-your-project.md

 #### Images

+For information on how to upload your own pictures to Github, please see section 4 below.
+However, if you would like to embed a picture that is alreay online, read on.

 Embedding an image is very similar to including a link.
 The only difference is you need to put an Exclamation Point at the start.
 The bit that would be the Link Text can now be used as a description for your image for people who use screen readers.
 Images should sit on their own lines.

 ~~~~~